by Caroline Worrell

 Stay tuned for more!
-In Part 2, we’ll use natural dyes for the weft.
-In Part 3, we’ll weave a project on the Mighty Wolf Loom with all this beautiful yarn.
+In Part 2, we wove a table runner on the Mighty Wolf Loom with all this beautiful yarn.
+Get the pattern here!

 - Unmercerized cotton for warp—I used an 8-ounce cone of Brassard 8/2 (1,680 yards) in Natural, ordered from Gist Yarns